1. Home

 Smart blinds and smart window coverings

-Energy-saving devices come in a wide range of forms, including window coverings.
-Along with controlling sunlight shining into your house, smart curtains and smart blinds help control temperature.
-Using smart window treatments you can control using your phone or voice commands allows you to open and close blinds on a set schedule, or based on temperature, even when they are hard to reach.
+You can control smart window treatments using your phone or voice commands to open and close blinds on a set schedule, or based on temperature, even when they are hard to reach.
+Blinds and curtains can reduce the amount of heat that enters or leaves your home via your windows.

-To offer even greater smart home savings on lighting and temperature control, you can program smart window coverings to respond to the environment automatically.
+You can also program smart window coverings to respond to the environment automatically.
 They can open in the winter when the sun is out to let in the warmth from the sun, and close up in the summer as soon as your AC turns on.

 See how much you can save with home energy changes